 Why Use Simcocks?

 Simcocks is a leading Isle of Man law practice.
-Our Investment Funds and Capital Markets lawyers have an international background and are dedicated to providing expert and responsive services in relation to the listing of Isle of Man incorporated company vehicles on AIM.
+Our Isle of Man Investment Funds and Capital Markets lawyers have an international background and are dedicated to providing expert and responsive services in relation to the listing of Isle of Man incorporated company vehicles on AIM.

 Simcocks has a proven record of working in partnership with leading law firms to effect international transactions for clients, including market listings.